The author is a guitarist and bassist with over 35 years of experience as a musician.

 If you are thinking it would be perfect if it were a 7-string, Schecter has you covered there as well with the Hellraiser C-7.

 If you’re thinking it would be perfect if it were a 7-string with a Floyd Rose . . .well, you see where I’m going here.
-Schecter has ten different Hellraiser models in their lineup as of this writing, including a cool single-cutaway Solo-II model.
+Schecter has several different Hellraiser models in their lineup as of this writing, including a cool single-cutaway Solo-II model.
 It’s also worth mentioning that they have left-handed versions of each of them.

 The Schecter Hellraiser Series